yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 ## TL;DR

-Ask a question directly to me (by email or Github), and I'll be like this:
+Ask a question directly to me (by email or GitHub), and I'll be like this:

 ![Busy me](https://slides.yihui.org/gif/repeat-smoke.gif)